Casabe, a flat bread made from cassava (yuca) was at the centre of the Taíno diet. The conquistadors found that it had advantages over bread.

 Over 500 years later, casabe is still a popular food in Dominican households.
-As with conventional bread, it can be eaten at different times of the day, in many different ways.
-Most commonly for breakfast, consisting of a coffee and a piece of casabe.
-It is also used to accompany soups and stews such as asopaos and sancochos.
+As with conventional bread, it can be eaten at different times of the day, in a variety of ways.
+Most commonly for breakfast, consisting of a coffee and a piece of casabe, it is also used to accompany soups and stews such as asopaos and sancochos.
 Other ways of consuming casabe include soaking it in water and serving it with fried eggs or avocado.
 It can also be baked and served with a sprinkle of salt and a drizzle of olive oil.
 For a light supper, accompany it with a mug of hot chocolate.
 It can also be used as a buffet food with dips, in the same way as tortilla chips, crackers or pitta bread.
 There may be more traditional ways of eating casabe that may have escaped my notice, if so please let me know.
 It is certain that there are endless new ways that could be devised for this versatile food, and suggestions for this would also be welcomed.

-An additional benefit of the increased production is that is employs a significant amount of people – especially women – in rural areas, and acts as an incentive to keep people from migrating to the cities or overseas.
+An additional benefit of the increased production is that it employs a significant amount of people – especially women – in rural areas, and acts as an incentive to keep people from migrating to the cities or overseas.
 Monción has a population of 14,000 and it is estimated that 4,000 or so owe their living directly or indirectly to the casabe industry.
-Although the Monción area is home to many small and medium sized producers, they are working together as a casabe producers association in order to promote the product.
+Although the Monción area is home to many small and medium-scale producers, they are working together as a casabe producers association in order to promote the product.

-The challenge for these producers is to increase the popularity of casabe, which is still seen as a ‘humble’ food.
+The challenge for these producers is to increase the popularity of casabe, which is still seen as a “humble” food.
 They stress its versatility and health benefits as selling points.
-It is fat-free and rich in fibre, for example, and although not formally certified, yuca is always grown organically.
+It is fat-free and rich in fiber, for example, and although not formally certified, yuca is always grown organically.
 Despite being preservative-free, casabe has a shelf life of up to eight months, as the Spaniards were so grateful to find.
 The producers also want to develop the image of casabe and turn it into a gourmet product for the domestic and international market.
-There are already some good ideas in action – many producers are making several varieties including garlic flavoured casabe, or as a dessert – casabe filled with guava or pineapple jam, and different sized casabe such as ‘buffet’ to serve with dips.
+There are already some good ideas in action – many producers are making several varieties including garlic-flavored casabe, or as a dessert – casabe filled with guava or pineapple jam, and different sized casabe such as ‘buffet’ to serve with dips.

-*Nicolas Almonte’s definition of gourmet casabe is ‘un casabe hecho con amor’ — casabe made with love.
+*Nicolas Almonte’s definition of gourmet casabe is “un casabe hecho con amor” — casabe made with love.